Asyraf2003/GlassPos/docs/03_blueprints/finance/0018_primitive_lifecycle_contract_map_and_adversarial_torture_tests.md

 FILES CREATED/CHANGED: only this blueprint.
 NO PRODUCTION PATCH: YES.

-NEXT SAFE ACTIVE STEP: slice1 source-parity characterization, beginning with the second post-refund revision and committed surplus basis; do not start residual UI cleanup.
+NEXT SAFE ACTIVE STEP: slice 1 source-parity characterization, beginning with the second post-refund revision and committed surplus basis; do not start residual UI cleanup.

-PROGRESS: documentation deliverable complete after structural/path/arithmetic verification; implementation of proposed chains0%.
+PROGRESS: documentation deliverable complete after structural/path/arithmetic verification; implementation of proposed chains 0%.
 No fresh application-test pass claimed.

+Verification performed locally with read-only Python assertions: PASS for 48 matrix rows with 11 required columns; status counts: 10 LOCKED, 17 IMPLEMENTED BUT WEAKLY TESTED, 8 DUPLICATED TRUTH, 3 CONTRACT GAP, 6 SOURCE CONFLICT, 4 MISSING PRIMITIVE.
+Referenced full source/test paths and relative Markdown links resolve; nonexistent future test paths are explicitly proposed.
+Independent A/B/D calculations, every E ledger/profit checkpoint, and D's ten movement rows reconcile.
+This is documentation proof only.
+Only this blueprint was written by the assistant; no claim is made about unrelated pre-existing working-tree changes.

 SESSION CONTEXT HEALTH: broad audit contains explicit anchors/checkpoints for a fresh implementation session.
 Continue one slice per later session; refresh source at execution time.
 This document is the continuation artifact, not a replacement for command/test proof.